 Colours and shapes

 The carnation symbolises passion, longing and romance.
 Renaissance painters in the 15th and 16th century chose this flower to appear in their engagement scenes.
-And nothing has changed in that regard: the carnation is still an appropriate gift for demonstrating passionate love.
-Or to revive the passion in your relationship.
-If that should be necessary…
+Centuries later, the carnation is still an appropriate gift for declaring passionate love.

 The original birthplace of the carnation is on the coast of the Mediterranean.
 The Latin name for the carnation is Dianthus, derived from Dios (God) and anthos (flower), making the carnation a divine flower.